 Brenda Bazinet and Jerry Franken in *Old Love* at the Lighthouse Festival Theatre in Port Dover.

-He has written more than forty-two plays, including: Windfall ( Theatre Plus , 1986, directed by Black), Bravado ( Magnus Theatre , 1988, Michael McLaughlin), Ned Durango Comes to the Big Oak ( Grand Theatre, London , Charlie Tomlinson), The Long Weekend ( Festival Antigonish , 1994, Michael Keating), Jupiter in July ( Theatre Aquarius , Hamilton, 1997, Christopher McHarge), A Foggy Day ( Shaw Festival , 1998, Kelly Robinson), Ethan Claymore ( Grand Theatre, London , 1998, Miles Potter ), The Foursome (Theatre-on-the-Grand, Fergus, 1998, Christopher McHarge; Festival Antigonish, Nova Scotia, 1999), Drinking Alone (Festival Antigonish, 1998, Jean Mortpurgo), Office Hours (six one-act plays, Lunchbox Theatre , 2000), Old Love (Lighthouse Festival Theatre, Port Dover, 2008, which he also acted), and Skin Flick ( Neptune Theatre 2009).
+Norm Foster has written more than sixty plays, which receive an average of 150 productions annually, including: Windfall (Theatre Plus, 1986, directed by Black), Bravado (Magnus Theatre, 1988, Michael McLaughlin), Ned Durango Comes to the Big Oak (Grand Theatre, London, Charlie Tomlinson), The Long Weekend (Festival Antigonish, 1994, Michael Keating), Jupiter in July (Theatre Aquarius, Hamilton, 1997, Christopher McHarge), A Foggy Day (Shaw Festival, 1998, Kelly Robinson), Ethan Claymore (Grand Theatre, London, 1998, Miles Potter), The Foursome (Theatre-on-the-Grand, Fergus, 1998, Christopher McHarge; Festival Antigonish, Nova Scotia, 1999), Drinking Alone (Festival Antigonish, 1998, Jean Mortpurgo), Office Hours (six one-act plays, Lunchbox Theatre, 2000), Old Love (Lighthouse Festival Theatre, Port Dover, 2008, which he also acted), and Skin Flick (Neptune Theatre 2009).